Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 ## Configuring default reports

 The full configuration for default reports is given below.
-These reports are available by default when Kover is applied by tasks such as  `:koverHtmlReport` and `:koverXmlReport`.
+These reports are available by default when Kover is applied by tasks such as  `:koverHtmlReport`, `:koverXmlReport` and `:koverLog`.

 See also [verification explanations](#verification)